Banana Blueberry Muffins are bursting with blueberries and are so easy to make with simple ingredients!

 Banana Blueberry Oatmeal Muffins are so juicy and moist!
 They’re super easy to make from scratch and freeze beautifully!
 I always make one or two batches at a time and put half of them in the freezer so I have a quick breakfast for busy days.
 They keep for about 3 months in the freezer and thaw quickly.(if only they reach the freezer, that is )

-Muffins are probably one of my favorite things to eat for breakfast.
-Perfect to grab and go on days where time is short but also so delicious warm from the oven with a little bit of butter on the weekend.
+Muffins are probably one of my favourite things to eat for breakfast.
+Perfect to grab and go on days where time is short but also so delicious warm from the oven with a little bit of butter on the weekends.
 These blueberry banana muffins are great for breakfast or snack time!
 My whole family loves them!

 I don’t mind making these muffins because they are so easy to whip up and take only a few minutes in the oven.
 And the best thing is, these Banana Blueberry Muffins only have 170 calories each so I don’t have to feel guilty if I have two (or three) because who could resist them?!

 How to make the best Banana Blueberry Muffins

 - I like to use muffin liners for this recipe because the muffins are very moist!
 They will be easier to remove from the pan and easier to store.

 - Instead of melted butter, you can also use the same amount of coconut oil.
 I like to use melted butter because of its flavor.

 - You can use fresh or frozen blueberries for this recipe.
 If you are using frozen blueberries don’t thaw them and don’t work the batter too much after adding them because they will bleed into the batter.

 - Spotty bananas work best for this recipe because they are sweeter and mash more easily.

 - You can reduce the amount of sugar to 1/3 cup if your bananas are very ripe and sweet.